Shaolin Monastery: Protection of the site

-The original Shaolin Temple was burned to the ground in 1928 by a renegade nationalist warlord.
-The monks were either killed or departed.
-The ground lay more or less abandoned, and under Mao Zedong's Cultural Revolution, it suffered additional damage.
-However, in 1982 (Mao died in 1976), the Law on the Protection of Cultural Heritage of the People's Republic of China was passed.
+The original Shaolin Temple was burned to the ground in 1928 by Shi Yousan, a renegade nationalist warlord.
+The monks were either killed or deported.
+The ground lay more or less abandoned, and under CCP chairman Mao Zedong's Cultural Revolution, it suffered additional damage.
+However, in 1982, six years after Mao's death in 1976, the Law on the Protection of Cultural Heritage of the People's Republic of China was passed.

 The Songshan Scenic Area, established that year, came to include the Shaolin Temple Scenic Spot.
 "Scenic areas" were created by the 1982 law as protected regions valuable to the public for their natural or cultural assets.
-The Songshan Scenic Area covered the mountains around Denfeng.
+The Songshan Scenic Area covers the mountains around Denfeng.
 In 1990, the Ministry of Construction and Tongji University proposed that scenic areas be divided into subregions called "Scenic Spots".
 When this measure was passed by the state council (central government), the "Songshan National Scenic Area" (SNSA) acquired the "Shaolin Temple Scenic Spot" (STSS), consisting of the Shaosi side of the Scenic Area.
 Though named after the famous monastery in the south of the spot, it also included the north, where the government established a kung fu academy, the largest in China.
 The scenic spot consists of the entire park.

 The government promptly allocated funds for the reconstruction of the monastery as a tourist site.
 They were to rebuild nine halls, restore ten, and construct eight new ones.
 However, all documentation on the temple had been destroyed.
 Already familiar with the type of structure, the architects interviewed elders who had been at the monastery before 1928 for details.